SvenGarson/launchschool-course-frontend/LS202_HTMLAndCSS/Lesson6_AdvancedLayout/Notes_Lesson6_AdvancedLayouts.md

   **Other important considerations about `absolute` position are:**

-  - Absolute position **does indeed take the elements from the document flow**.
+  - Absolute position **does indeed take the elements from the document flow** which means that is does not take up flow space.
     So absolute elements **do not interact with the flow of other elements**!
   - Absolute position initializes the element position at the origin of the chosen ancestor and the offsets work from there!